 Roberto Mostarda

-He was a member of the Board of Arbitrators of the Roman Press Association for four years and served as a national councilor of the National Union of Italian Journalists (UNCI).
-He was also a member of the Board of Directors of the Roman Journalists Union (SCR) until 2017.
+He was a member of the Board of Arbitrators of the Roman Press Association for four years, a national councillor of the National Union of Italian Chronists (Unci) and has been a member of the Board of Directors of the Roman Chronists Union and its Secretary since 2023.

-Since 2016, he has been a member of the Board of Founders of the Italian Foundation on Neurodegenerative Diseases (FIMAN).
-He is a member of the Rotary Club, where he has served as president of the communications commission of the Roma Nord Est Club, as well as holding the positions of secretary and prefect.
-He is also a member of the "Salvo D'Acquisto" section of the National Carabinieri Association.
+He has been a member of the Board of Founders of the Italian Foundation on Neurodegenerative Diseases (FIMAN) since 2016.
+He is a member of the Rotary Club where he has served as Chairman of the Communications Committee of the Club Roma Nord Est, Secretary and Prefect.
+In the Rotary Year 2024/25, he was President of the Club.
+He is a member of the “Salvo D'Acquisto” section of the National Carabinieri Association.

-He writes about foreign policy, domestic policy, economics, society, culture, science, research, and the environment for the international online portal Meer (formerly Wall Street International Magazine) and occasionally collaborates with other websites.
-He is also involved in the communication sector with IRIAE—the International Research Institute for Archaeology and Ethnology.
+He writes about foreign policy, domestic politics, economics, society, culture, science, research and the environment on the international online portal Meer (formerly Wall Street International Magazine) and collaborates occasionally with other websites.
+He is among the contributors in the field of Communication with IRIAE-The International Research Institute for Archaeology and Ethnology.

 Articles by Roberto Mostarda